PureBasic

 PureBasic supports inline assembly, allowing the developer to include FASM assembler commands within PureBasic source code, while using the variables declared in PureBasic source code, enabling experienced programmers to improve the speed of speed-critical sections of code.
 PureBasic supports and has integrated the OGRE 3D Environment.
 Other 3D environments such as the Irrlicht Engine are unofficially supported.

+Since version 6.00 (June 2022), in addition to compilation using ASM, PureBasic offers compilation with a C backend.
+This enables access to new platforms (e.g. Raspberry) and should make it easier to add new libraries in the future.

 Programming language

 Characteristics

 PureBasic is a native cross platform 32 bit and 64 bit BASIC compiler.
 Currently supported systems are Windows, Linux, macOS.
 The AmigaOS version is legacy and open-source.
 The compiler produces native executables and the syntax of PureBasic is simple and straightforward, comparable to plain C without the brackets and with native unicode string handling and a large library of built-in support functions.
 It can compile console applications, GUI applications, and DLL files.

 Hello World example

 The following single line of PureBasic code will create a standalone x86 executable (4.5 KiB (4,608 bytes) on Windows version) that displays a message box with the text "Hello World".